 In each of the chapters that can be read by clicking on the links above and in the sidebar, I have explained a part of the role of the Coastwatchers in World War II.
 I have illustrated the text with many photos, documents and maps for the purpose of telling this part of South Pacific and military history.
 As the chapters have been written over the many years since the war’s end, there is occasional repetition of certain events as exclusion may have compromised the context of a particular text.
 These occasional repetitions may be ‘skipped’ by the reader if they prefer.

-It should be noted that because I served in enemy territory in New Britain my articles do not adequately cover the enormous contributions, nor details, of the Coastwatchers who served in New Guinea and Guadalcanal.
+It should be noted that because I served in enemy territory in New Britain my articles do not adequately cover the enormous contributions, nor details, of the Coastwatchers who served in Guadalcanal.
 Their service, and specifically that of the legendary Coastwatcher Martin Clemens C.B.E., M.C., L.M., was exemplary and worthy of full praise and recognition.
 You can access details at ‘The Coast Watchers – Guadalcanal 1942’ (part 1).

-I would also like to note that while these articles are entirely about the Australian Coastwatchers and those with whom they worked, including a small Australian army signals unit, the New Guinea Air Warning Wireless Company (NGAWW), which existed as a single entity between February 1942 and 1945, and the members of which served in the valleys, highlands and around the coastline of New Guinea and nearby islands as signallers; this unit’s members are commemorated with a plaque in the grounds of the Australian War Memorial in Canberra.
+I would also like to note that these articles are entirely about the Australian Coastwatchers and those with whom they worked, including a small Australian army signals unit, the New Guinea Air Warning Wireless Company (NGAWW), which existed as a single entity between February 1942 and 1945, and the members of which served in the valleys, highlands and around the coastline of New Guinea and nearby islands as signallers; this unit’s members are commemorated with a plaque in the grounds of the Australian War Memorial in Canberra.
 Nevertheless, the articles are in no way intended to ignore or detract from the wonderful contribution to the war effort of the small band of New Zealand Coastwatchers, nor the sterling Coastwatchers of the Gilbert and Marshall Islands, many of whom were captured in early 1942 by the Japanese and spent the remaining years as POWs in Japan.
 Similarly, the service of the coastwatchers in the Soloman Islands, called ‘scouts’, is also acknowledged without further discussion here.

 I know of one other comrade in Victoria and there may be others still living elsewhere around Australia and the Pacific islands to the north and I would be pleased to hear from any ex-M Special Unit personnel either by email <firstname.lastname@example.org>, telephone 03 9899 2848 (within Australia) or +61 3 9899 2848 (from outside Australia) or by mobile phone: 0409 255 530 (within Australia) or +61 409 255 530 (from outside Australia).

-The chapters that follow (in the menu bar at the top, and in the sidebar) tell the story of the Coastwatchers.
+The chapters that follow (in the menu bar at the top, and in the sidebar) tell the stories of the Coastwatchers.